celery root preparation

 Raw Preparations

 When raw, celery root can be grated or julienned to add a unique crunch and peppery note to salads.
 Think of it as a more sophisticated alternative to standard cabbage or carrot in slaws.
 A classic French preparation is celeri remoulade — where shredded celery root is tossed in a tangy mayonnaise-based dressing with mustard and herbs.
 It’s a refreshing starter, perfect for a summer lunch.
+Independent culinary reviews from early 2026 frequently cite celeri remoulade as a timeless appetizer that continues to be popular.

 Cooked Delights

 • Roasted: Cut into cubes or wedges, tossed with olive oil, salt, pepper, and herbs (like thyme or rosemary), and roasted until tender and slightly caramelized.
 This brings out its natural sweetness.
+Roasted celery root is a popular side dish, often featured in restaurant menus as of April 2026.

 • Fries: Cut into fry shapes and baked or air-fried, celery root makes a delicious and healthier alternative to potato fries.
+This preparation method has exploded in popularity over the last few years, with numerous online recipes and food bloggers promoting it as a guilt-free snack as of April 2026.

 When purchasing, look for firm, heavy roots with no soft spots or blemishes.
 A mature root will typically weigh between 1 to 2 pounds.